 First, you need to check for eligibility requirements and apply for the course.

-Next, you need to undergo structured learning management system training, complete construction claims training module while your progress in monitored.
+Next, you need to undergo structured learning management system training, complete the construction claims training module while your progress is monitored.

 Last, take the exam composed of practical delay analysis workshops and multiple questions.